Adobe Stock 1898320163

 Infrastructure asset owners are operating in an environment of growing complexity and expectation.

 Legislative and regulatory requirements continue to expand, particularly in areas such as environmental performance, social responsibility, and climate adaptation.
-At the same time, asset portfolios are being stress‑tested by more frequent and severe events, such as floods, heat, storms, and other disruptions, alongside emerging security and resilience concerns.
+At the same time, asset portfolios are being stress tested by more frequent and severe events, such as floods, heat, storms, and other disruptions, alongside emerging security and resilience concerns that are amplified in a volatile geopolitical environment.

 As operating conditions become more demanding, uncertainty in asset information translates directly into delivery and operational risk.
 Delays in accessing reliable data, inconsistencies between systems, or uncertainty about information currency all compound at critical moments.
 Organisations that establish confidence in their asset information are better positioned to respond decisively, allocate resources appropriately, and demonstrate accountability, particularly when scrutiny is heightened.